edgelesssys/contrast/docs/docs/getting-started/deployment.md

 Contrast comes with its own PKI infrastructure, rooted in attestation.

-The Contrast coordinator, an additional service deployed to your cluster, acts as both the central attestation service and a certificate authority.
+The Contrast Coordinator, an additional service deployed to your cluster, acts as both the central attestation service and a certificate authority.
 It issues certificates only to pods that have been successfully verified through remote attestation.
 It can also be configured to automatically establish a service mesh that ensures authenticated and encrypted pod-to-pod communication.